Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 A well-defined test schedule ensures that testing is structured, progress is visible and deadlines can be met.

-As testing activities become more complex, it is necessary to refine and optimize how testing time and effort are used.
+As testing scales, the schedule must be refined with techniques such as effort estimation, resource leveling and risk-based prioritization to optimize time and cost.